 If the County Mayor or designee determines that the contractor or subcontractor substantially or repeatedly failed to comply, the non-complying contractor or subcontractor and the principal owners thereof shall be prohibited from bidding or otherwise participating in County contracts for the construction, alteration and/or repair, including painting or decorating, of public buildings or public works for a period of three years.
 The County Mayor or designee may order the withheld amount equal to any underpayment remitted to the employee.
-In addition, the County Mayor or designee may order payment of a penalty to the County.
-If the required payment is not made within a reasonable period, the County Mayor or designee may order debarment as described above.
+In addition, the County Mayor or designee may order payment is not made within a reasonable period, the County Mayor or designee may order debarment as described above.